Zen-Nightshade/Solar-Flare-Prediction/docs/magnetic_data_processing.md

 - `test_4_5_data.json`

 Collectively, these amount to **≈17 GB** of time-series magnetic parameter data.
 Each record corresponds to a unique solar active region observed by the **SDO/HMI instrument**, with associated physical parameters and a labeled flare class.
+Note for this project I have not used `test_4_5_data.json` as it doesn't have any labels that i can use to test against.

 **Source:** [IEEE Big Data Cup 2020 – Solar Flare Forecasting Data](https://dmlab.cs.gsu.edu/solar/data/data-comp-2020/)
 **Kaggle Mirror:** [Stealth Technologies – Solar Flares Dataset](https://www.kaggle.com/datasets/stealthtechnologies/solar-flares-dataset)

----

 ### 2.2 SDO/HMI Image Dataset